-In January 2024, he reported to his current assignment as Command Master Chief of USS Ronald Reagan (CVN 76).
+He reported as Command Master Chief onboard USS RONALD REAGAN (CVN 76) on January 2024.

 Ronald Reagan

 Nancy Reagan

 "One thing is certain.
 If we're to continue to advance world peace and human freedom.
 America must remain strong.
 If we have learned anything these last eight years, it's that peace through strength works."